 Why Is Firefighting Foam Legal?

-Recent studies have linked PFAS exposure to a host of health problems and diseases, including:
+Recent studies have linked PFAS exposure to several types of cancer, including:

 - Neuroendocrine tumors